Class will meet:

 ---|---|---|---|

-Your final will be during the first three (3) days of Finals Week — May 17-May 19.
+Your final will be during Wednesday and Thursday of Finals Week — May 14 and 15.

 CSC 122 (computer science II)